 I store my K-cup collection in a nice wide-mouth jar, I find that it’s esthetically pleasing, not to mention that it keeps dust and dirt particles at bay…unlike the ever-popular carousel.
 I do have a small kitchen and the window (actually, two) is close by.
 But my coffee bar is on the opposite side from them.

 It is best to store your k-cup pods in a dry location just as most dry pantry goods (e.g., cereal, crackers) you are advised to store at a temp of somewhere around 68 degrees F. You know, “store in a cool, dry place” pretty much applies to your K-cup pods.
-Do not attempt to refrigerate or freeze your pods – that won’t work.
+Also, keep them away from direct sunlight.

 If you also use the biodegradeable line of pods (good on you by the way!), you definitely need a good storage container for them, like this jar to the left I picked out.
 These types of pods do not have an outer layer of plastic encasing them, so their freshness will be compromised more quickly if not stored properly.